 Men Experience Emotions Differently After Heart Surgery

-We did our best to assist these men to appreciate their newfound sensitivity, and reframe it into a positive experience.
+My wife and the other nurses did their best to assist these men to appreciate their newfound sensitivity, and reframe it into a positive experience.
 Their families certainly appreciated the “soft side” these men were showing.
 Then one day, the reason behind the phenomena came through the voice of a loving spouse.

 Counseling May Help in Dealing With Heart Issues

-I was facilitating our monthly Cardiac Couples evening; a two-hour session to afford spouses to come in and talk about what they’re going through as a “heartmate” of men with heart issues.
-We’d started the sessions when a young man told me his wife had nowhere to go with her stress since his heart attack, and was afraid to share it with him lest she strain his heart.
+My wife was facilitating their monthly Cardiac Couples evening; a two-hour session to afford spouses to come in and talk about what they’re going through as a “heartmate” of men with heart issues.
+They had started the sessions when a young man told her his wife had nowhere to go with her stress since his heart attack, and was afraid to share it with him lest she strain his heart.